Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • In the case of an initial COMLEX 2-CE failure, students must retake the COMLEX Level 2-CE no later than March 1st of the fourth year in order to qualify to graduate.

 Students requesting permission to take these exams outside the required dates must have authorization from the Dean/Chief Academic Officer.
-Students who do not adhere to the above are referred to an appropriate KHSC-KansasCOM official for a professionalism review and may face disciplinary action.
+Students who do not adhere to the above are referred to an appropriate KHSU-KansasCOM official for a professionalism review and may face disciplinary action.

 Program Remediation Policy

 Should a student fail to academically progress while enrolled in the medical school, based upon the totality of the student’s academic performance while enrolled, the Student Performance Committee, or SPC, may recommend that a student repeat an academic year in order to establish a firm understanding of the material covered in that academic year.
 Students approved for re-enrollment, after a period of suspension or an approved leave of absence, may also be required to repeat previously attempted courses.
-A KHSC-KansasCOM student may remediate by repeating an academic year in full upon recommendation of the SPC and approval of the Dean/Chief Academic Officer.
+A KHSU-KansasCOM student may remediate by repeating an academic year in full upon recommendation of the SPC and approval of the Dean/Chief Academic Officer.
 The student must retake and pass all courses regardless of previous performance.
 Students who fail any course or clerkship are subject to review by the SPC.

 All course enrollments and earned grades will remain on the student’s transcript.
-For repeated coursework in KHSC-KansasCOM, the student’s most recent grade earned is used in determining the final grade for that course/clerkship.
+For repeated coursework in KHSU-KansasCOM, the student’s most recent grade earned is used in determining the final grade for that course/clerkship.
 Students who repeat an academic year must still complete their DO degree within six years of matriculation.

 For additional information on repeating an academic year, consult the Course Cumulative Failure Policy.